jthegedus/svelte-adapter-firebase/README.md

 functions/
 	package.json ("main": "index.js")
 	index.js
-	sveltekit/		<-- Server assets
-myApp/				<-- Static assets to go to Firebase Hosting CDN
+	sveltekit/		<-- Server Assets dir (code to be imported to you Cloud Function) myApp/				<-- Static Assets to go to Firebase Hosting CDN
 ```

-The `firebase.json functions.source` dir is used to find
+- `firebase.json:functions.source` dir is used to find `functions/package.json`
-`functions/package.json` whose `main` field is used to find the Cloud Function
+  whose `main` field is used to find the Cloud Function build dir.
+This is used
-build dir.
-This is used as the server asset output dir.
+  as the server asset output dir.

 <details>
   <summary>TypeScript Cloud Functions</summary>

-Because we use the above method to determine the output dir the server assets
+Because we use the above method to determine the output dir, the server assets
 are output to the correct place when using TypeScript.

 ```